Maumagnaguagno/HyperTensioN/README.md

 ```

 This example is hardcoded and abstracts most of the problem, it is time to build it in HTN.
-Remember to exploit the recursive nature of HTN to take the decisions for you, this make it simpler.
+Remember to exploit the recursive nature of HTN to take the decisions for you, this will make it simpler.

 ### Domain example